 The greatest benefit of NBA League Pass is its live access to all games outside your local area.
 However, the service won’t get you live access to your local team or nationally broadcasted games like the NBA Playoffs or NBA Finals.
 You can watch these games on demand three hours after they air, but that sure seems like a long wait to us.

-Last season, the league dropped NBA League Pass to $14.99 per month.
-That’s a significant year-over-year price cut—making NBA League Pass much cheaper than the comparable MLB.TV ($24.99 a month) and NFL Sunday Ticket ($349.00 a season with YouTube TV) out-of-market packages.
+NBA League Pass starts at $16.99 per month.
+That’s much cheaper than the comparable MLB.TV ($29.99 a month) and NFL Sunday Ticket ($379.00 a season with YouTube TV) out-of-market packages.

-If you want to upgrade to no commercials, you can jump up to the $22.99-a-month NBA League Pass Premium plan.
+If you want to upgrade to no commercials, you can jump up to the $24.99-a-month NBA League Pass Premium plan.
 Otherwise, there’s NBA Team Pass for $13.99 a month, which gets you every non-blackout game for one team of your choice.
 The NBA also offers League Pass Audio for a one-time fee of $9.99 if you want audio-only radio streams.

 Beyond live and on-demand games, NBA League Pass comes with live NBA TV access and hosts archived NBA TV series like NBA Hardwood Classics.
 You can relive great basketball moments like Michael Jordan’s 63-point game vs. the Boston Celtics or Kobe Bryant’s 81-point game vs. the Toronto Raptors anytime, even during the off-season.

-How to watch NBA games for free
+Where can I watch NBA games for free?

-CableTV.com utilizes paid Amazon links.
-Amazon.com Price; $57.99 (as of 8/22/23 12:15 p.m.
+†CableTV.com utilizes paid Amazon links.
+Amazon.com Price; $39.99 (as of 10/10/24 12:00 p.m.
 CT).
 Read full disclaimer.

 There are a few ways to get free access to NBA basketball, like taking advantage of free trial periods through streaming services like YouTube TV.
 But the most reliable free way to watch NBA games is by using an over-the-air (OTA) antenna.